Table of Contents

 Key Studies and Findings:

-Research has shown that aloe vera can reduce symptoms of IBS by improving stool consistency and decreasing pain levels.
+Research has shown that aloe vera for IBS reduces inflammation by improving stool consistency and decreasing pain levels.
 Studies also highlight its role in reducing gut inflammation.

 Expert Opinions on Aloe Vera: